 OpenStack is a large open-source project, and there are many separate components in this project.
-In this blog post, we will talk about the main components of OpenStack.
+In this blog post, I explain the main components of OpenStack.

 Nova: As the most basic and, at the same time, the most complex component of OpenStack, Nova communicates with virtualization tools and manages the creation, management, and removal of virtual machines via API.
 Nova component runs in the background on Linux servers, helping virtualization technologies such as KVM, Vmware, Xen and Hyper-v, Linux container technologies such as LXC and LXD, and other OpenStack components to performing their tasks.
 The identity service (Keystone) for authentication interacts extensively with services such as the image service (Glance), which is used to create instances (virtual servers created in OpenStack) and Horizon Dashboard, a panel service for end-users.

 Swift: Swift, the object storage component of OpenStack, is a scalable and distributed storage system.
 In Swift, you can store your files, videos, images, virtual machine backups, and other unstructured data.
 With the help of the Swift API, you can send or receive data over HTTP.
 Swift ensures that it stores the copies when storing the data, thus preventing data loss by using the copied versions when a problem occurs in the servers.

 Cinder: It is the block storage service of OpenStack, providing virtual storage for virtual machines in the system.
 These virtual storage areas are kept separate from the servers so that the data can be protected even when the server is deleted.
 Users can add or expand new disk space to virtual machines running on the Horizon interface.